red-hat-storage/ocs-monkey/README.md

   --oc OC               Path/executable for the oc command --ocs-namespace OCS_NAMESPACE
-                        Namespace where the OCS components are running -s STORAGECLASS, --storageclass STORAGECLASS
+                        Namespace where the OCS components are running -s, --storageclasses
-                        StorageClassName for the workload's PVCs -z, --sleep-on-error  On error, sleep forever instead of exit -t, --runtime         Run time in seconds
+                        StorageClass names for the workload's PVCs -z, --sleep-on-error  On error, sleep forever instead of exit -t, --runtime         Run time in seconds
 ```